 Counselling and testing remain key components of HIV/AIDS prevention as they provide an entry point into prevention, care, treatment and support services.
-The current HIV counselling model in South Africa is however outdated and non-standardized.
-To address the issue of out-dated counselling modules and low human capacity for counselling, Aviro Health, with the support of The Foundation for Professional Development (FPD) is developing an open-sourced, digitised HIV counselling syllabus produced specifically with patients in mind and contextualized for various populations / scenarios, that can be easily consumed via mobile phone.
-Engaging with the NDOH and stakeholders, we are also developing a strategy for the implementation and dissemination of this open-source content to ensure uptake across multiple channels and partnerships.
+The current HIV counselling model in South Africa is however outdated and non-standardised.
+To address the issue of out-dated counselling modules and low human capacity for counselling, Aviro Health, with the support of The Foundation for Professional Development (FPD) has developed an open-sourced, digitised HIV counselling syllabus produced specifically with patients in mind and contextualised for various populations / scenarios, one that can be easily consumed via mobile phone and in multiple languages.
+With the NDOH and stakeholders, we have also developing a strategy for the implementation and dissemination of this open-source content.

-Our goal is not to replace counsellors with the content and with digital distribution, but rather to empower them and to be able to manage more clients on a daily basis.
+Our goal is not to replace counsellors, but rather to empower and support them in providing quality counselling services to more clients on a daily basis by giving them high quality digital content and tools.
 By handing over the routine drudgery of the typical counselling session to a “digital counsellor”, counsellors will be able to focus on the atypical/concerning cases and to see more patients in a given day.
-A successful program will open up innovative ways to support the NSP 2017-2022 in that it will break the cycle of transmission by efficiently and effectively educating individuals (particularly at risk populations) via a medium with which they are already very familiar with.
-Most importantly, in a country like South Africa where there is a 68% mobile phone penetration rate, digitized and contextualized HIV counselling has the potential to reach more people with comprehensive and customized content.
+A successful programme will open up innovative ways to support the NSP 2017-2022 in that it will break the cycle of transmission by efficiently and effectively educating individuals (particularly at risk populations) via a medium with which they are already very familiar.
+Most importantly, in a country like South Africa where there is a 68% mobile phone penetration rate, digitised and contextualised HIV counselling has the potential to reach more people with comprehensive and customised content.